YorkXingZeyu/MCG-denoising-project/README.md

 - You may need to change or remove the `/ 200` normalization step depending on your data scale.

 Other processing includes:
-- For real data: zero-centering each sample after normalization
+- zero-centering each sample after normalization
-- For simulated data: removing outlier samples with extreme mismatch
+- removing outlier samples with extreme mismatch

 Output format:
 - X: noisy signal, shape (N, 1280, 1)